 Call your child’s doctor if you notice any of these:

-- Bleeding from your child’s surgery site
+- Bleeding from your child’s surgery site or within the stool

 - Fever (temp over 100.4 degrees)

 - Infection around the wound site

 Call the Colorectal Center at 513-636-3240 if you notice any of these issues or if you have any questions or concerns.